Noorulain32/Mobile-Allocation-System/README.md

 # 📱 IESCO Mobile Allocation Management System

-This project was developed during my internship at IESCO (Islamabad Electric Supply Company).
+This project was developed at IESCO (Islamabad Electric Supply Company).
 It is a **Mobile Allocation Management System** built using **PHP, MySQL, HTML, CSS, and JavaScript**, designed to manage mobile phone allocations for officers and meter readers.

 ## 🔍 Features